Stealth Inc 2

 Save Game

 For the save game screen I emulated a retro save slot system again with a nod to a more retro tech vibe with floppy disks for the save motif.
-A theme in Stealth Inc 2 is that a lot of inanimate objects are anthropomorphised with little robot faces so I continued that theming here with the floppy disks with the detailing of empty slots being asleep.
+A theme in Stealth Inc 2 is that a lot of inanimate objects are anthropomorphised with little robot faces so I continued the theming here with the floppy disks with the detailing of empty slots being asleep.

 HUD